Adventure starts here

 Local customs

-• Tipping is appreciated but not required — round up or leave ~5–10% for good service.
+• Tipping: small tips appreciated but not mandatory — round up the bill or leave 5–10% for good service.

 Safety